JohnHiro84/JobApplicationProject/README.md

   - Create a dashboard to see the different jobs a user has applied to.

-  - Allow a user to upload a general resume that can be seemlessly be used from one job application to the next.
+  - Allow a user to upload a general resume that can seemlessly be used from one job application to the next.